St. Luke’s Hospital is getting a FREE ad here. Lucky them.

 Feel free to ask me questions on this, or any other questions you may have about our Resorts, the Philippine society as a whole, or the Philippines as your business headquarters.
 Come out and stay with us while you look around and ponder about your personal or business possibilities.
 We will guide you through all these.

 In our tiny barrio (pop.
-1,000 voters), we have 1 Brit ex-pat, several Swiss-Germans and hubby and myself represent the USA.
+1,000 voters), we have 1 Brit ex-pat, several Swiss-Germans, myself represent the USA.
 C’mon over let’s raise that number!